 - Red: References to separate files or external links

-Coloring the text and contents of cells as such helps the user understand the different types of data working within the model, as well as the flow between the different pieces of data.
+Coloring the text and contents of cells helps the user understand the different types of data working within the model, as well as the flow between the different pieces of data.
 For example, blue text inputs will likely not have any predecessor data, so it becomes a logical starting point to follow formula paths.

-Examples of financial model color formatting in practice can be found in CFI’s financial modeling courses.
+Good examples of financial model color formatting in practice can be found in CFI’s financial modeling courses.

 Conditional color formatting

 Excel has a valuable feature known as conditional formatting.
 This lets the user set rules or thresholds for certain cells.
 If these rules are met or the thresholds are triggered, Excel will format the cells in a certain way that the user has set.
 This becomes useful for pointing out certain pieces of data within the model.

 For example, if it is important to point out when a company incurs a loss in a certain period, the user can set conditional formatting for the net income cells in a model.
 The rule will be set to check whether the cell’s value is less than or equal to 0, and if it is, then the cell can have a special background shading.
 This conditional formatting allows users to quickly spot any red flags within the model.

 A great thing about conditional formatting is that it bestows a large amount of creativity on the user as to how they choose to implement such formatting.
 However, it is important to remember not to get carried away with conditional formatting.
 Ideally, it should only be used to pinpoint or highlight important information, as having too many colors appearing within a spreadsheet may detract from the clarity of the overall model.

 Financial model color formatting can also be used to shade certain cells for different effects.
 In the screenshot below you will notice that the Long-Term Debt schedule uses three different levels of color formatting: